 To practice esthetics, you need to have a license.
-Certifications, on the other hand, are rarely to never required.
-You might need something akin to a certification to practice certain treatments, like threading, but those aren't typically called certifications.
-You'll likely find those listed as "registrations" or even as "licenses," despite how limited in scope they are.
+Certifications, on the other hand, are rarely required.
+You might need a certification to perform certain treatments, like permanent makeup.
+These are sometimes called certifications, but they're often listed as "registrations" or similar.

 This can all be unnecessarily confusing!
-So all you really have to remember is that a license is a need, while a certification is a want.
+So all you really have to remember is that a license generally is a need, while a certification typically is a want.